optimismname/ons/README.md

 import {
   Deed,
   DeedImplementation,
-  ENS,
+  ONS,
-  ENSRegistry,
+  ONSRegistry,
   FIFSRegistrar,
   Migrations,
   Registrar,
   ReverseRegistrar,
   TestRegistrar
-} from '@ensdomains/ens'
+} from '@onsdomains/ons'
 ```

-## ENSRegistry.sol
+## ONSRegistry.sol

-Implementation of the ENS Registry, the central contract used to look up resolvers and owners for domains.
+Implementation of the ONS Registry, the central contract used to look up resolvers and owners for domains.

 ## FIFSRegistrar.sol

 Implementation of a simple first-in-first-served registrar, which issues (sub-)domains to the first account to request them.

-# ENS Registry interface
+# ONS Registry interface

-The ENS registry is a single central contract that provides a mapping from domain names to owners and resolvers, as described in [EIP 137](https://github.com/ethereum/EIPs/issues/137).
+The ONS registry is a single central contract that provides a mapping from domain names to owners and resolvers, as described in [EIP 137](https://github.com/ethereum/EIPs/issues/137).

-The ENS operates on 'nodes' instead of human-readable names; a human readable name is converted to a node using the namehash algorithm, which is as follows:
+The ONS operates on 'nodes' instead of human-readable names; a human readable name is converted to a node using the namehash algorithm, which is as follows:

     def namehash(name):
       if name == '':